keppler/cavelogger/README.md

 ## Data

-During measeurement, we collect the following data:
+During measurement, we collect the following data:

 Data | Size
 ---- | ----